raghav0303/Course_Recommendation_Engine/README.md

 For filtering courses according to the **skill preferences** provided by learners, courses related to similar skills are recommended and then filtered courses are displayed in descending order of their **weighted average** values.
 For recommending courses similar to a selected course the concept of **cosine similarity** has been used.

 This project is in the form of a web-app and is deployed using [Streamlit](https://www.streamlit.io/).
+The project is built in Ubuntu 18.04 and python version used is 3.6.9

 ## Instructions to run the Project on your local system